Redworth

-Redworth is a village in the Borough of Darlington and the ceremonial county of County Durham, England.
-It is west of Newton Aycliffe, between Darlington and Shildon.
+Redworth is a village in the civil parish of Heighington in the borough of Darlington and the ceremonial county of Durham, England.
+It is west of Newton Aycliffe being situated between Darlington and Shildon.

-It had 190 residents at the time of the census in 2001.
 The name Redworth originates from the words Reed Worth, as the area was a large marsh.

 Redworth is home to Barcelo Redworth Hall, a 4 star hotel, which has been visited by many famous figures, including the England football team.
 Redworth Wood is filled with protected trees, and even a Stone Age fort, which has been pictured in the Northern Echo.